 Electronic music makers will probably gravitate to the commercial Bitwig with its Ableton Live like features, or the free LMMS or Qtractor.
 They will also be thrilled to know that all the u-he plugins are now available for Linux.
 These include some of the best on the market.
 Even though they are still officially beta, they have been worked on since Nov 2014 and are perfectly stable.
 After reading the forum recently, I am pretty sure they will be officially supported very soon.

-Real time kernels and the technical problems that still cause headaches on Linux
+Technical problems that still cause headaches for Linux audio

 While everything has been all smiles and sunshine until now, unfortunately there is still a dark side to Linux audio.
 This is mainly due to Linux audio still being a very small market and the fragmented nature of all the distributions.
 You might be one of the lucky ones and just plug in your audio interface, boot up your DAW and start making music.
 For many others there will be some very technical issues that need solving to get things working.
 This is because it’s quite likely nobody has ever used your exact interface with the exact same software on the exact same computer as you before!